#mod-manager #minecraft #curse-forge #github #modrinth

 User Mods

-If you want to use files that are not downloadable by ferium, place them in the user folder in the output directory.
+If you want to use files that are not downloadable by ferium, place them in a subfolder called user in the output directory.
 Files here will be copied to the output directory when upgrading.

 [!NOTE] Profiles using Quilt will not copy their user mods, this is because Quilt automatically loads mods from nested directories (such as the user folder) since version 0.18.1-beta.3.